stefaneidelloth/treezjs/doc/atoms/model/tableImport/tableImport.md

 #### Schema name

-A single MySQL database can inlcude several "sub databases", called "schema".
+A single MySQL database can include several "sub databases", called "schema".
 Please specifiy the name of the schema that contains the table you would like to import.